eda_sym

 FALSE

-adopts a Box-Cox transformation).- q.type
+adopts a Box-Cox transformation).- base

 An integer between 1 and 9 selecting one of the nine quantile algorithms used to generate inner shaded region.
 (See